Ellen Tauscher: Political views

 A leading centrist Democrat, Tauscher was the chairwoman of the New Democrat Coalition, a caucus of moderate Democrats in the House.
 She also served as vice-chairwoman of the Democratic Leadership Council from 2001 to 2005.

 Tauscher received an 11% lifetime rating from the American Conservative Union, and a 95% rating for her 2008 voting record from Americans for Democratic Action.

 While in Congress, she supported universal health care and, in particular, covering uninsured children through the State Children's Health Insurance Program (SCHIP).
 She also supported scaling back the estate tax, tightening bankruptcy rules, and expanding free trade.

 Abortion

 Tauscher was strongly pro-choice.
 She received a 100% positive rating from NARAL.
 She voted against bans on late-term and partial-birth abortions.

 She also supported federal funding of stem cell research, voting in favor of both Stem Cell Research Enhancement Acts.

 Gun rights

 Tauscher was in favor of more extensive gun control.
 She expressed her support for the Second Amendment, but has also said that "we should keep guns out of the hands of criminals and those with history of violence."
 She called for "common sense gun safety legislation that strikes a balance between Second Amendment protections and protections for the public."

-While in Congress, she supported arming commercial pilots, requiring background checks of legal gun owners, and banning Saturday night specials.
-She received an F rating from the NRA Political Victory Fund.
+While in Congress, she supported arming commercial pilots (called, Federal Flight Deck Officer or FFDO), requiring background checks of legal gun owners, and banning Saturday night specials.
+She received an F grade from the NRA Political Victory Fund.